sVujke/nba-player-positions-machine-learning/README.md

 The best algorithm for the job in this case is SVM.

 The results are not as good as when classifying in 5 positions because many center players were classified as forwards and vice versa.
 Also a fewer number of forward players were classified as guards and vice versa.
 This can be seen from the confusion matrices.

+### 5 positions

+The most accurate prediction of player position based on individual statistics can be made when classification is performed in 5 positions (5 classes) which is probably why this is the most common way to name positions.

+Both Naive Bayes and SVM gave good results These algorithms do not tolerate redundant features, therefore removing such features increases their accuracy.
+On the orher hand, Logistic Regression does tolerate redundant features, they actually increase the algorithm's accuracy, but not for more than 2 - 2.5% in this case.

+The best results were achieved when using Univariate Feature selection.

 ### 9 positions